• Home

 Sexual desire is an important foundation for stable, long term marriage, de-facto or wedded, which we need to bring up the children.
 So it can be part of the solution, not the problem.
 I discuss sexual relationships for the song “Jai Radha Madhava”.

-But sexual desire can also be at the root of many of the problems of today.
+As adults, we can ask ourselves – do we really need to procreate?
+Or would life be simpler, more peaceful and affordable without?
+Not surprisingly, sexual desire can be at the root of many of the problems of today.

 Judging by pop songs and what I have heard and experienced, sexual desire might be a common cause of intense suffering for many people, and therefore worthy of special attention in Dharma.
 It is a problem because the desire is so strong, strong enough to throw us off balance.